Special Constable - Courts

 - May be required to perform assignments as a Cells Officer.

-- Must possess a Grade 12 graduation diploma or equivalent as recognized by the Ontario Ministry of Education;
+- Must possess a Grade 12 graduation diploma or equivalent as recognized by the Ontario Ministry of Education; or completed Post Secondary Education at an Accredited College or University as an Adult student.

 - Must have up to one year pre-job experience to develop the skills required to work in a team environment;